latours/AutomART/README.md

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 Directories Produced:
 1) GramPositive_Output
 	- Description: This directory will contain all fasta and output files pertaining to tests conducted for gram positive 	      organisms
 	- Files Produced:
 2) GramNegative_Output
 	- Description: This directory will contain all fasta and output files pertaining to tests conducted for gram positive 		organisms
 	- Files Produced:
 3) Secreted
 	- Description: Each GramPositive/GramNegative Output directory contains a secreted subdirectory which holds the output 		files for all secreted (classical pathway) IDs as determined by the 		program SignalP
 	- Files Produced:
 4) Not_Secreted
 	- Description:Each GramPositive/GramNegative Output directory contains a non secreted subdirectory.
 This directory 	   will contain a list of IDs that are not classically secreted as determined by the program SignalP.
 The output is also provided for user interpretation.
 	- Files Produced:
 5) Final_IDs
-	a) Description: Within each of the Secreted/Not_Secreted directories will be a subdirectory called Final IDs which will contain the final ID list of organisms and the corresponding sequences.
+	- Description: Within each of the Secreted/Not_Secreted directories will be a subdirectory called Final IDs which will 		contain the final ID list of organisms and the corresponding sequences.
-	b) Files Produced:
+	- Files Produced:

 Final Output File:
 1) Final_Report.txt
-	a) Description of File Contents: This file contains a summary for the number of organism IDs processed by AutomART from the provided input directory.
+	- Description of File Contents: This file contains a summary for the number of organism IDs processed by AutomART from 		the provided input directory.
 The file also contains a count for the number 		of IDs that passed the 		filters by AutomART analysis for both Gram Positive and Gram Negative organisms.

 AKNOWLEDGMENTS/CONTACT INFO
 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------